 “10 Days to Better Grades” means that in just two short school weeks, you can have a new perspective regarding academics and what you are capable of.
 If you are continually frustrated by term after term of low grades, you can begin to lose hope and think it’s worthless to even try.
 But wait!
 Turn back!
 Don’t fall into the pit of despair.

 We’re here to tell you that it’s never too late.
 Everyday is an opportunity to get with a new program and improve your grades.

 10 Days to Better Grades

-Day 1: Make a list of each subject –weakest to strongest.
+Day 1: Make a list of each subject—easiest to hardest.

 You might be surprised to learn you’re only struggling in one or two subjects, but the struggle is causing a black cloud to hover over your entire school day.
 Or, you might be disappointed to find that you’re barely passing lunch and P.E.
 Either way, it’s important for you to see which subjects you need help with so you can begin to divide and conquer.
 Then make sure you concentrate on your weaknesses.
 As you move ahead in those areas, your overall achievement will become more balanced.

 Day 2: Get Organized